icerpc/icerpc-docs/pages/icerpc-core/invocation/service-address.md

 A service address is a [URI][uri] that specifies the address of a service.
 It can be either absolute or relative.

-- **Relative Service Address:** An absolute path without query parameters or fragments.
-- **Absolute Service Address:** Uses the schemes `ice` or `icerpc` and contains the protocol required to reach the target service.
+- **Absolute Service Address:** Contains the protocol, `ice` or `icerpc`, required to reach the target service.
   - The URI scheme identifies the protocol required to access the target service.
-  - An absolute service address may include one or more [server addresses](../connection/server-address), which establish or locate a connection to a server hosting the service.
+  - An absolute service address may include one or more [server addresses](../connection/server-address), which can be used to establish or locate a connection to a server hosting the service.
 The protocol of the server address matches that of the enclosing service address.
   - An absolute service address without a server address can have query parameters.
+- **Relative Service Address:** An absolute path that does not query parameters or fragments.

 {% callout %}

-An `ice` service address can have a fragment, which corresponds to an Ice facet representing a specific feature or aspect of the service.
+An `ice` service address can have a fragment; this fragment corresponds to an Ice facet.

 {% /callout %}

 The **path** of a service address allows the server to route requests to the desired service.

 In C#, the record class [`ServiceAddress`][service-address] provides a parsed and validated representation of a service address URI.
-It holds the same information as the original service address.

-## Categories of Service addresses
+## Categories of service addresses

-Service addresses can be categorized into four distinct types based on their characteristics and functionality.
+Service addresses can be categorized into four distinct types based on their syntax.

 ### Service address with a single server address